rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 OREdplyr - The OREdplyr package is an overloaded package that provides much of the dplyr functionality.
 It extends the ORE transparency layer for in-database execution of dplyr function calls.
 OREdplyr allows users to avoid costly movement of data while scaling to larger data volumes.
 Further, using the transparency layer operations are not constrained by R client memory, the latency of data movement, or single-threaded execution.

-1.5: Set Global Options To Disable Unnecessary Warning Messages
+1.5: Set Global Options to Disable Unnecessary Warning Messages

-Oracle Machine Learning for R provides the ability to create ordered or unordered ore.frame objects.
-Using an ordered ore.frame object that is a proxy for a SQL query can be time-consuming for a large data set.
-Therefore, although OML4R attempts to create ordered ore.frame objects by default, it also provides the means of creating an unordered ore.frame object.

-The ore.warn.order global option specifies whether you want OML4R to display a warning message if you use an unordered ore.frame object in a function that requires ordering.
-If you know what to expect in an operation, then you might want to turn the warnings off so they do not appear in the output.
+Turn off warnings to simplify the flow.

 ```
 options(ore.warn.order=FALSE)
 ```

-1.6: Connect To Database
+1.6: Connect to the Database

 An Oracle 21c database instance (named MLPDB1) has been provisioned for you to run this lab.
 Connect to the provided database using the ore.connect() function as follows: